Amid pandemic, the world’s working poor hustle to survive

 The toll for families is hunger and poverty that are either newfound or even more grinding than before.
 Hunkering down at home to ride out the crisis isn’t an option for many, because securing the next meal means hustling to find a way to sell, clean, drive or otherwise work, despite the risk.

-How the world’s poor get through this pandemic will help determine how quickly the global economy recovers and how much aid is needed to keep countries afloat.

-Here are six stories from six corners of the world of people who saw their lives upended by the same invisible menace.
+Here are six stories from six corners of the world of people whose lives were upended by the same invisible menace.

 NAIROBI, KENYA

-Neighbors aren’t going to work because of restrictions on movement, so they can’t afford her services.
-Even if they could, they don’t want her handling their laundry due to virus concerns.

-“I haven’t had a good day for the last two weeks,” Andeka said.

-She’s been forced to send all five kids to live with relatives who are slightly better off: “I had no choice, because how do you tell a 2-year-old you have no food to give them?”
+She’s been forced to send her kids to live with relatives who are slightly better off: “I had no choice, because how do you tell a 2-year-old you have no food to give them?”

-Like many others in Kibera, home to an estimated 300,000 to 800,000 people, Andeka wakes up early and rushes to a food aid distribution point to try her luck.
-Crowds often overwhelm the aid workers in their desperation, and men with sticks beat them back and police fire tear gas.

-Each time she goes out looking for food or a chance to earn, she risks being robbed of the few belongings in her shack of cracked mud walls and rusty iron sheet roof.
-There’s a bed, two mismatched plastic chairs, a thin table, some buckets for collecting water from a communal tap and her two most prized possessions: a small gas burner and old black-and-white TV.
+Each time she goes out looking for food or a chance to earn, she risks being robbed of the few belongings she owns in her shack.
+Her most prized possessions are a small gas burner and an old black-and-white TV.

-Just a month ago, it didn’t seem life could be any harder.
-Now she knows otherwise.

-“It’s better for corona(virus) to end and we continue living in hunger,” Andeka said.
-“Hunger is normal.”

 BUENOS AIRES, ARGENTINA